justyna41/test/README.md

 ## Setup
-Describe how to install / setup your local environement / add link to demo version.
 To run this application you need to enter the PersonalAccesKey for your GH accout  and repository name in /config/application.yml, this information will be delivery to application through Figaro gem